About Master of Data Science and Innovation

 Eligibility for admission does not guarantee offer of a place.

-For domestic students, cost information can be found by using the UTS Course Fee Calculator tool, and following the steps below:
+For domestic students, course fee information can be found by using the UTS Course Fee Calculator tool, and following the steps below:

 - Choose 'Search for fees by course'.